plasma4/magix-fix/DOCS.md

         }
     }
     ```
-    which is where the shortcuts are from.
+    which is where the shortcuts are from. `G.parseFunc` simply takes something like `[gatherer]` and turns it into the neat icon preview and bold white text by calling `G.getSmallThing`.
 16. Magix(-fix version) modifies the chances of particles appearing by adding this line of code to `G.showParticle`:
     ```js
     if (!G.getSetting('particles') || Math.random() > (G.getSetting('fast') == true ?
 0.05 : 0.25)) return 0;
     ```
     which you may want if there are many new units in your mod.
 17. (Magix-specific) Magix frequently checks for `G.modsByName['default dataset']` in `magixUtils.js` to determine if the race is human or not, since there are two races in the game.
+18. You can add this line of code in `G.traitTick` below `if (!G.has(me.name))` (or uncomment it in Magix):
+    ```js
+    if (G.checkReq(me.req) && G.testCost(me.cost, 1)) console.log(me.name, me.chance)
+    ```
+    to easily see what traits can be obtained, and chances of each trait.
+Magix also has a function trait chance function using `G.getTraitChance` that overhauls `G.traitTick`.
-18. For that one individual curious as to how likely the `1e-300` chance is to occur, it is [actually quite a bit higher due to how seedrandom is implemented](https://github.com/davidbau/seedrandom/issues/83).
+19. For that one individual curious as to how likely the `1e-300` chance is to occur, it is [actually quite a bit higher due to how seedrandom is implemented](https://github.com/davidbau/seedrandom/issues/83).
 (Only theoretically though of course!
 There's also a very small chance that a map is created without certain land limits because the for loop escapes eventually.)

 ## Properties
 In `localDevelopment.js` there is a function called `getGameJSON()` that gives information on properties, including those from Magix.
 Here is the code, which should give you an idea of what these properties mean: